-In a 3-credit course taught by Bev Seckinger students will gain both documentary film and editing experience, and, critical thinking about documentary media.
-Guest speakers will include major international filmmakers in the field of documentary film.
+In a 3-credit course taught by Bev Seckinger students will gain critical thinking skills for models of using documentary media in the service of human rights activism.
+Guest speakers will include distinguished documentary filmmakers and media activists.

 Featured Video Guest Speakers in 2018